plus3it/join-domain-formula/README.md

 Linux clients to AD domains.
 This parameter is used to tell the formula which client-behavior should be used.
 Expected valid values will be 'centrify', 'pbis', 'quest', 'sssd' and 'winbind'.
-As of this version of the formula, 'pbis' and 'sssd' are supported supported (though use of 'pbis' is now HIGHLY discouraged due to its discontinuation in late 2019).
+As of this version of the formula, 'pbis' and 'sssd' are supported (though use of 'pbis' is now HIGHLY discouraged due to its discontinuation in late 2019).

 -   *` ad_connector`*: (e.g., 'sssd')